MicrosoftDocs/VBA-Docs/api/Project.OutlineCode.OnlyCompleteCodes.md

 The following example adds a custom outline code to store the location of resources and configures the outline code such that only the full name of a code can be associated with a resource.

+> [!NOTE]
- **Note**  The  **OnlyCompleteCodes** property can be set only after the lookup table contains entries.
+> The  **OnlyCompleteCodes** property can be set only after the lookup table contains entries.
 If you try to set **OnlyCompleteCodes** before creating lookup table entries, the result is run-time error 7, "Out of memory."

 ```vb